 Here, r is the vector of setpoints for both measured and unmeasured plant outputs, v is the vector of measured disturbances, utarget is the vector of preferred values for manipulated variables.

-signals as a single or multicharacter
+signals as a single-character or

-string constructed using any of the following:
+multicharacter vector constructed using any of the following:

 'r' — Output references